Our new registrant management system, Alinity, launches Sept. 27, 2023.Read more

 - directly from CNPS

-Is my coverage the same through both options?
+Is my the professional liability protection the same through both options?

 Yes.
-The coverage through CNPS is the same, regardless of whether you purchase it through the Association or directly from CNPS.
+The CNPS professional liability protection and core services remain the same, regardless of whether it is obtained through the Association or directly from CNPS.

 Do I need to provide confirmation of my professional liability protection to the College?